Assassin’s Creed II (PS3) Review

 Assassin’s Creed II

-This humanization of Ezio allows Assassin’s Creed II to go far beyond the first game.
+The humanization of Ezio enables Assassin’s Creed II to surpass the first game in many ways.
 More than just a story of revenge, the game becomes the story of a man finally growing up and taking responsibility for his family.
-He takes on the role of his father, helping his sister and mother survive after a murderous tragedy by repairing and maintaining the family home.
-The story is primarily an adult story that deals with serious issues such as family death, responsibility, and honour.
-This is not to say that it is perfect and avoids one-dimensional characters, but it goes far beyond what the first game achieved in terms of story, which adds to the immersive effect of the game.
+He assumes the role of his father, helping his sister and mother survive after a devastating tragedy by repairing and maintaining the family home.
+The story is primarily an adult tale that explores serious issues such as family loss, responsibility, and honour.
+This is not to say that it is perfect and avoids one-dimensional characters, but it surpasses the first game in terms of story, which further enhances the immersive effect of the game.

 The gameplay of Assassin’s Creed II has also been overhauled.
 Not only has Ubisoft fixed the flaws in the first game, such as dull, repetitive missions, not enough assassinations, and an overall lack of lustre story, but they have added many side missions and tertiary locations that push the player beyond the story and allow them to feel like they’re part of the experience for several hours of playtime.
 Clocking in at over 20 hours, the main story missions keep the player moving from activity to activity at a brisk pace.
 Many hours disappear because you can’t let go of the controller.
 It is so tempting to play just one more mission and then another until entire sections of the game world have been explored.